dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Retaining Wall (avoid)

 We built on an incline, and ended up with a soil ledge on one side, and had to build a retaining wall to avoid erosion.
 We also dug a trench for a french drain on the inside of the retaining wall and filled it with crushed stone.
 This increased our build time, and building on an incline is not recommended for that reason.
-This could also be solved by using a slab foundation.

 ### Dig Pier Holes